hpk42/muacrypt/doc/cmdline.rst

       own-keyhandle:   393C404CF381342D
       ^^ uid:           <c641519ea4894b6389fdad807beb1f92@random.muacrypt.org>
       ---- no peers registered -----

-This created a default identity: a new secret key and a UUID and a few settings.
+This created a default identity: a new secret key and a few settings.
 If you rather like autocrypt to use your system keyring so that all incoming keys are available there, see syskeyring_ but this will modify state on your existing keyring.